rotationalio/rotational.io/content/en/blog/2021-05-19-what-are-protocol-buffers.md

 ## From Data to Bytes

-When we serialize, we're converting from an in-memory representation of data that's good for analysis and/or computation, into a form that's better for storage and/or transmission.
+When we serialize, we're converting from an in-memory representation of data that's good for analysis and/or computation into a form that's better for storage and/or transmission.

 Serialization is used to send data between processes.
 For example, if you've ever called `.fit()` (or `.train()`) on a scikit-learn pipeline or neural network model inside of a Jupyter notebook, you can save (aka marshal or dump) that model into a [pickle](http://scikit-learn.org/stable/modules/model_persistence.html) or [HDF5](https://support.hdfgroup.org/HDF5/) file.
 When you do that, you're serializing the data structures (matrices, graphs, etc.) of the models along with their hyperparameters, weights, and state into a format that can be saved on disk.